 In recent years, thousands of guerrillas have voluntarily demobilized, weakening the FARC and building up the state's intelligence on the rebels.
 The victory that for many seemed within the FARC's grasp at the turn of the century receded into the distance.

-If the FARC's peace deal with the state is successful, it could mean an end to Colombia's civil conflict, but it could also lead to the criminalization of some FARC elements and spawn criminal groups similar to the BACRIM, the criminal organizations that formed following the demobilization of the country's paramilitary forces.
+While the current peace deal has essentially put an end to the FARC's insurgency, its internal conflict is far from over.
+The guerrillas' exit has led to the criminalization of some dissident elements, spawning groups similar to the BACRIM: the criminal organizations that formed following the demobilization of the country's paramilitary forces.